 Baroque “pazo” founded in the 17th century by Álvaro Núñez Taboada.
 It was inhabited until the early 20th century, although it was only used as a holiday home during the previous century.
 It has an L-shape ground plan and inside it features an antechamber (where Joaquín Loriga was christened), a library, a showcase with armaments and a Romanesque baptismal font.
 It also has a large running balcony and outside it features a chapel, staff houses, two ovens, a shed, an “hórreo” (stone granary) and a dovecot.
 The garden’s main features are a large cypress tree, a magnolia and a fountain.

 This palace was the birthplace, in 1895, of Joaquín Loriga, who is renowned for flying in 1926 from Madrid to Manila in 17 stages and 33 days.
-It has been completely restored but is not being used yet.
+It has been completely restored.
 In 2009, it was declared a Property of Cultural Interest.

 +info: Lalín Tourist Office